brainglobe/brainglobe-workflows/README.md

 ## Developer documentation

-This repository also includes workflow scripts that are benchmarked to support code development.
+This repository also includes code to benchmark typical workflows.
-These benchmarks are run regularly to ensure performance is stable, as the tools are developed and extended.
+These benchmarks are meant to be run regularly, to ensure performance is stable as the tools are developed and extended.

+There are three main ways in which these benchmarks can be useful to developers:
+1. Developers can run the available benchmarks locally on a small test dataset.

+    To do so:
+    - Install the developer version of the package:
+        ```
+        pip install .[dev]
+        ```
+        This is mostly for convenience: the `[dev]` specification includes `asv` as a dependency, but to run the benchmarks it would be sufficient to use an environment with `asv` only.
+This is because `asv` creates its own virtual environment for the benchmarks, building and installing the relevant version of the `brainglobe-workflows` package in it.
+By default, the version at the tip of the currently checked out branch is installed.
+    - Run the benchmarks:
+        ```
+        asv run
+        ```
-- Developers can install these benchmarks locally via `pip install .[dev]`.
-By executing `asv run`, the benchmarks will run with default parameters on a small dataset that is downloaded from [GIN](https://gin.g-node.org/G-Node/info/wiki).
-See [the asv docs](https://asv.readthedocs.io/en/v0.6.1/using.html#running-benchmarks) for further details on how to run benchmarks.
+       This will run the locally defined benchmarks with the default parameters defined at `brainglobe_workflows/configs/cellfinder.json`, on a small dataset downloaded from [GIN](https://gin.g-node.org/G-Node/info/wiki).
+See the [asv docs](https://asv.readthedocs.io/en/v0.6.1/using.html#running-benchmarks) for further guidance on how to run benchmarks.
-- Developers can also run these benchmarks on data they have stored locally, by specifying the relevant paths in an input (JSON) file.
+1. Developers can also run these benchmarks on data they have stored locally.

+    To do so:
+    - Define a config file for the workflow to benchmark.
+You can use the default one at `brainglobe_workflows/configs/cellfinder.json` for reference.
+    - Ensure your config file includes an `input_data_dir` field pointing to the data of interest.
+    - Edit the names of the signal and background directories if required.
+By default, they are assumed to be in `signal` and `background` subdirectories under `input_data_dir`.
+However, these defaults can be overwritten with the `signal_subdir` and `background_subdir` fields.
+    - Run the benchmarks, passing the path to your config file as an environment variable `CONFIG_PATH`.
+In Unix systems:
+        ```
+        CONFIG_PATH=/path/to/your/config/file asv run
+        ```

-- We also maintain an internal runner that benchmarks the workflows over a large, exemplar dataset, of the scale we expect users to be handling.
-The result of these benchmarks are made publicly available.
+1. We also plan to run the benchmarks on an internal runner using a larger dataset, of the scale we expect users to be handling.
+The result of these benchmarks will be made publicly available.

 Contributions to BrainGlobe are more than welcome.
 Please see the [developer guide](https://brainglobe.info/developers/index.html).